tigera-solutions/cc-aks-implement-runtime-security/mod/module-5-quarantine-kspm.md

-# Module 7 - Quarantine a Workload and KSPM
+# Module 5 - Quarantine Infected Workloads and Visualize KSPM

 ## Quarantine a Workload